 EMPLOYEES SHOULD KNOW THEIR RIGHTS DURING THE COVID 19 CRISIS

-Recently enacted Federal legislation, the CARES Act and the Families First Coronavirus Response Act (FFCRA), and certain state laws may entitle you to some new and existing benefits and rights as a result of COVID-19.
-If you have questions or want to talk to an attorney about your rights during this pandemic, please contact paralegal Terri Norath at [email protected] or call her at 314-356-9721.
-Ms. Norath will ask you for a few details and then have one of our attorneys contact you.
+Recently enacted Federal legislation, the American Rescue Plan Act, the Consolidated Appropriations Act, 2021, the CARES Act and the Families First Coronavirus Response Act (FFCRA), and certain state laws may entitle you to some new and existing benefits and rights as a result of COVID-19.
+If you have questions or want to talk to an attorney about your rights during this pandemic, please contact us online or call 314-732-1127 or 888-365-0445 or visit us on Facebook.

 Paid or Unpaid Leave